rodlie/powerkit/docs/README.md

 ## 2.0.0 (TBA)

  * Recommended locker is ``xsecurelock``
- * Improved support for logind
+ * Added support for "modern" logind
  * Removed support for ConsoleKit
  * Removed support for XScreenSaver
- * Added screen saver in powerkit
+ * Added basic screen saver
- * Easier to use (minimal setup)
+ * Easier to use (minimal/no setup)
  * New UI
- * RTC wake alarm support (not used for anything yet)
-   * Hibernate computer while suspended for X amount of time
- * CPU frequency scaling and thermal support (not used for anything yet)
-   * Intel PState
- * powerkitd
+ * Major code changes
-   * Service for unprivileged users (needed for CPU/RTC/brightness)

-May change at any time during development.

 # OPTIONS